karoliskoncevicius/matrixTests/README.md

 for the following reasons:

 1. Output structure returned by a function is not dependant on the input values.
-2. Users is made to choose the test explicitly with no hidden defaults.
+2. User is made to choose the test explicitly with no hidden defaults.
 3. This convention makes it easier to add more test types later.

 ### Input Values ###